By chance, so to speak, my colleague and I stumbled across the Microsoft Research Project Calendar.help.

 - location (“make this a Skype meeting”)

 It is also possible to set presets to Calendar.help.
 Then these will be selected automatically.
 I also recommend to adjust the working hours on the website so that no appointments take place at unwanted times.
+Please check out the FAQ for more information.

 Follow three easy steps to ‘hire’ your very own personal assistant: